padcom/react-example-02/README.md

 Starts Mocha in watch mode running all tests when the sources change.
 The reporter here is `min` which will only show the summary and status of failed tests.
-ESLint test is not executed to speed up the execution of tests but is part of the `npm start` process.
+ESLint test is not executed to speed up the execution of tests but that one is part of the `npm start` process.

 #### npm test

-Runs all tests (including).
+Runs all tests.
 It is intended for local use (not CI).
-This includes all tests, also ESlint.
+This includes all tests, including ESlint.

 #### npm -s run test:ci